 "These findings suggest a possible novel therapeutic target for the treatment of fragile X syndrome (FXS) - the most common inherited form of autism and intellectual disability," said Eric Klann, a professor of neural science at New York University.

 Parents Speak Out and People are Listening:

-After nearly 200 parents of individuals living with Fragile X convened in Washington DC on March 5-6 to advocate for continued funding and more efficient use of the dollars our federal government invests in research, the word is now spreading throughout the nation.
-Letters to the Editors have been published in Michigan, Illinois, Connecticut, Massachusetts, Louisiana, Colorado, Mississippi, Arizona, North Carolina, Utah and Kansas as families continue to spread the word about the closely related conditions of Fragile X and autism.
+After nearly 200 parents of individuals living with Fragile X convened in Washington DC on March 5-6 to advocate for continued funding and more efficient use of the federal government's dollars in research, the word is now spreading throughout the nation.
+Letters to the Editors have been published in Michigan, Illinois, Connecticut, Massachusetts, Louisiana, Colorado, Mississippi, Arizona, North Carolina, Utah, and Kansas as families continue to spread the word about the closely related conditions of Fragile X and autism.
 Here's one example from the Dearborn Press & Guide (MI)

 To the Editor:

-In the past year, ground-breaking research has uncovered precise genetic links between autism and Fragile X syndrome giving families like ours hope that treatment for many of the core symptoms of both conditions is on the horizon.
-New drugs currently in clinical trials have been shown to have a significant effect on reducing the symptoms of severe social impairment in people with autism or fragile X syndrome.
+In the past year, ground-breaking research has uncovered specific genetic links between autism and Fragile X syndrome, giving families like ours hope that treatment for many of the core symptoms of both conditions is on the horizon.
+New drugs currently in clinical trials have been shown to significantly reduce the symptoms of severe social impairment in people with autism or fragile X syndrome.
 Many families in Michigan are participating in these exciting trials.
 Reducing repetitive behaviors and improving social skills would allow our family members to lead more independent lives.